-USARs must be reported no later than 15 calendar days after the NCTUhas first knowledge of the event.
+Unexpected related SAEs must be reported to the NHS REC no later than 15 calendar days after the NCTU has first knowledge of the event.
 Any relevant follow-up information should be sought and reported as soon as possible after the initial report.

-As soon as a site suspects that a SAR may be a USAR they must contact the CI, sponsor representative and the trial manager immediately.
+As soon as a site suspects that an SAE may be related to the trial intervention, they must contact the trial manager immediately.
 The reporting timeframe starts at day 0 when the NCTU is in receipt of a minimum set of information:

 - Sponsor trial reference and trial name (sponsor reference)

 - Patient trial number and date of birth

+- Parent or child participant

 - Name of intervention

 - Date of notification of the event

 - Medical description of the event

 - Date and time of the onset of the event (including event end date if applicable)

 - Causality assessment

 - Seriousness of the event, particularly if life threatening or fatal

-- An identifiable reporter (e.g., Principal Investigator)
+- An identifiable reporter (e.g. Principal Investigator)

-This information must be provided on [name of form or media of notification].
+This information must be provided on the trial specific SAE report form.
 The site is expected to fully cooperate with the NCTU in order that a full and detailed report can be submitted to the NHS REC within the required timelines.

-PIs will be informed of all USARs by the NCTU.
+PIs will be informed of all unexpected related SAEs by the NCTU.